AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/edge-systems/edge-system-template.md

 ---
-uid: ConfigureEdgeSystem
+uid: EdgeSystemTemplates
 ---

-# Configure an edge system
+# Edge system templates

-You can manage edge system configurations within OCS.
-You can create a configuration from scratch, use a default configuration or a configuration template, or import a configuration file.
-Once the configuration is complete, you can export the configuration file for each component or for the edge system to manually apply to the edge system.
-You can use an exported configuration file to configure other edge systems by importing it.
+You can create and manage edge system template configurations within OCS.
+Once the configuration is complete, you can export configuration files by component or edge system to manually apply to the edge system.
+You can also use an exported configuration file as a template for configuring other edge systems by importing it during configuration.
+Default configurations are available for supported edge system types.
 The maximum size for a configuration file is 16 MB.

-**Note:** Configuration is available for the following edge system types:
+**Note:** You can create templates for the following edge system types:

  - Edge Data Store